eth-educators/eth-docker-docs/website/docs/Usage/ReverseProxy.md

 ### CNAMEs and proxy settings

-You will want CNAMEs for the services you make available.
-Assuming you have set the main domain with the IP address of your host, and keeping the default names in `.env`:
+You need CNAMEs or A records for the services you make available.
+Assuming you have set the main domain with the IP address of your host, and keeping the default names in `.env`, set the CNAMEs for only the services you use:

-- `grafana` CNAME to `@`, proxied for the grafana dashboard
+- `grafana` CNAME to `@`, proxied, for the Grafana dashboard
 - `prysm` CNAME to `@`, proxied, for the Prysm Web UI
 - `eth1` CNAME to `@`, DNS only, for the eth1 RPC https:// port
 - `eth1ws` CNAME to `@`, DNS only, for the eth1 WS wss:// port